angelamorris2486/Giordanos-Pizza/README.md

 Menu in Header;
 Location in Header;
 First full page image of pizza;
-Second full page image of pizza;
+Second full page image of pizza (menu);
-Third full page image of pizza;
+Third full page image of pizza ;